gowthampatnaik-etl/Data-Ingestion-Process-Talend/README.md

 # Data-Ingestion-Process-Talend
-Data ingestion process from files to sql server using parameterized bulk exec commands using Talend Open studio
+Data ingestion process of files from local directory to sql server through parameterized bulk exec commands using Talend Open studio

 **Prerequisites :**
 1. Talend Open studio for Bigdata - Talend is an open-source ETL tool based on Java